RoKu-1999/ML_Workloads_Final/svm/README.md

 # Support Vector Machine Experiments

-To run experiments for NB Training and Eval:
+To run experiments for SVM Training and Eval:

     ./env.sh